laravel/nova-docs/src/5.0/customization/frontend.md

   .nova('acme/analytics') // [!code focus]
 ```

 Custom Nova packages that are developed outside of a `nova-components` directory should declare `laravel/nova` as a "dev" Composer dependency.
-Then, make sure to import `nova.mix.js` Mix extension from the Nova installation that is location within your custom package's `vendor` directory.
+Then, make sure to import `nova.mix.js` Mix extension from the Nova installation that is located within your custom package's `vendor` directory.
 This extension should be placed in your package's `webpack.mix.js`:

 ```js
 mix.extend('nova', new require('./vendor/laravel/nova/nova.mix')) // [!code focus]